 - First of all, you should open the App Store on your Mac.

 - After that, you should tap on Updates in the App Store toolbar.

-- Then, you should click on the Update buttons to download and install any updates listed.
+- Then, you should click the Update buttons to download and install any updates listed.

-- When the App Store shows no more updates, the installed version of MacOS and all of its apps are up-to-date.
+- When the App Store shows no more updates, the installed version of macOS and its apps are up-to-date.
 That includes Safari, iTunes, iBooks, Messages, Mail, Calendar, Photos, and FaceTime.
 Later versions may be available if you update your macOS.

-- If you want to automatically download updates in the future, you should head to Apple menu, after that, you should click on System Preferences, then, you should tap on App Store, next, you should click on Download newly available updates in the background.
+- If you want to download updates in the future automatically, you should head to the Apple menu.
+After that, you should click on System Preferences, then tap on App Store, and the following click Download newly available updates in the background.
 Your Mac will notify you when updates are ready to install.

-All in all, there is nothing difficult in maintaining your mac and managing your macOS versions.
+All in all, there is nothing complicated in maintaining your mac and managing your macOS versions.